Sexual repression: Research findings

 Researchers such as Peggy Reeves Sanday have proposed a relationship between sexual repression and rape.
 Evidence has been found to contradict this hypothesis, with a study by Jaffee and Straus finding "no relationship between sexually liberal attitudes and rape."

 Sexual repression is a key talking point in feminism, although feminist views on sexuality vary widely.

 Michel Foucault

 Michel Foucault, in his History of Sexuality, refutes what he calls the "repressive hypothesis."

 Sexual repression and sexual arousal

 Although the typical expectation is that sexually repressed female individuals would experience less sexual arousal, one study regarding the effect of repression (among other variables) on sexual arousal concluded that repression-sensitization (R-S) and interactions with R-S did not have a significant effect on sexual arousal.
 These results were consistent with research performed in other studies regarding the same topic.
-Moreover, other research findings have demonstrated that repression may have differing effects between gender, namely, that "male repressers may inhibit sexual behavior, whereas female repressers do not."
+Moreover, other research findings have demonstrated that repression may have differing effects between gender, namely, that "male repressors may inhibit sexual behavior, whereas female repressors do not."